 I'll be here, but I'll be ecto

 Happy was the inspiration for the creation of the ecto mailing list and the Ectophiles Guide To Good Music.
-Ecto the mailing list was born in June 1991 (born from a Kate Bush mailing list) and, while always a marginal home for Happy's fans, it encouraged discussion of other arists, especially female artists (male artists were never excluded).
+Ecto the mailing list has been going strong since June 1991 (born from a Kate Bush mailing list) and, while still a marginal home for Happy's fans, it mainly encourages discussion of other arists, especially female artists (male artists are NOT excluded).

 Back when ecto first started we designated the term "Ecto music" as a genre to encompass people like Kate Bush, Happy Rhodes, Jane Siberry, Peter Gabriel and others who didn't quite fit into the Rock/Pop/Alternative/whatever categories.
 It never really caught on.